rarible/sdk/README.md

-  maxAmount, // max amount of the NFT that can be put on sale baseFee, // present it to a user, it's a base protocol fee that is taken on the trade submit, // use this Action to submit information after user input } = await sdk.order.bid({ itemId })
+  maxAmount, // max amount of the NFT that can be put on sale baseFee, // present it to a user, it's a base protocol fee that is taken on the trade submit, // use this Action to submit information after user input getConvertableValue // get value of native token that will be converted during bid perfoming or insufficient for operation } = await sdk.order.bid({ itemId })

 //collect information from the user (show the form etc)